Benefits of Credit Card for Gas & Airline Miles

 Broadly speaking, there are two main types of gas credit card:

-There are also gas station loyalty cards, which aren’t exactly credit cards, but can help you to save money at the pump.
+There are also gas station loyalty cards or programs, which aren’t exactly credit cards, but can help you to save money at the pump.
 These cards are a bit like store cards: you can only use them to make purchases at a specific gas station brand.
-You generally get discounts from 3 cents to 10 cents per gallon, depending on the card.
-Some loyalty cards may offer discounts on merchandise instead.
+You may get discounts from 3 cents to 10 cents per gallon, depending on the card.

 Why Consider a Gas Credit Card?